resir014/resir014.xyz/src/content/posts/article/2019-07-30-no-typescript-isnt-a-waste-of-time/index.md

 Before I start, I want to change up some terms I used, especially the one in the title.
 Instead of referring to TypeScript specifically, I'd like to use the term "typed JavaScript".
 Because there's also another tool in the typed JS land, [Flow](https://flow.org/), and I don't want to leave Flow users out.
 After all, we have the same goal of enforcing type soundness/safety in our apps.

 Another term that I would like to throw into the glossary is "dynamically-typed" JS, or "dynamic" for short.
-Despite what the original post wanted to make you believe, writing JS code without type annotations doesn't mean that your code.
+Despite what the original post wanted to make you believe, writing JS code without type annotations doesn't mean that your code doesn't have types.
 A string written in dynamic JS still has a type of `string`.
 So is a `number`, `boolean`, you get the point.
+You just don't have to explicitly express said types.

 ## Yes, it's longer to start writing statically-typed JS short-term...